natuelabs/challenge/README.md

         DB_USERNAME=root
         DB_PASSWORD=

-- Run command on Cmder/terminal to create encryption key:
+- Run command on Cmder or Cmd to create encryption key:

         php artisan key:generate

-- Run command on Cmder/terminal to create database tables and seeds:
+- Run command on Cmder or Cmd to create database tables and seeds:

         php artisan migrate --seed